Martin Odegaard next? The 17 players Arsenal have signed from La Liga

-Now one of the Premier League’s most expensive bench-warmers, don’t forget just how good Mesut Ozil was in his first few years at Arsenal.
+Ozil is now set for a move to Turkey after falling down the pecking order but don’t forget just how good he was in his first few years at Arsenal.

 He registered 19 assists as Arsenal finished runners-up to Leicester in the 2015-16 season.
 Nineteen!
 He was an artist, and we really miss watching that Ozil.

-Monreal was a relatively unknown 26-year-old when he moved to north London from Malaga in a £8.5million deal in January 2013.
+Monreal was a relatively unknown 26-year-old when he moved to north London from Malaga in an £8.5million deal in January 2013.